IvLabs/Quantum-Machine-Learning/expressibility_and_entangling/README.md

 The paper provides an elementary yet useful set of feature maps that one can explore, while trying to build a classification circuit, or rather, any circuit which requires the use of a feature map.
 These feature maps can be coupled with variational circuits, to find the best match for the task at hand.

-Further experimentation and implementation can be found [here](https://github.com/GlazeDonuts/Variational-Quantum-Classifier).
+Further experimentation and an implementation of a complete Variational Quantum Classifier can be found [here](https://github.com/GlazeDonuts/Variational-Quantum-Classifier).